 The following Employment Tax guidance note Produced by Tolley in association with Caroline Harwood of Burges Salmon LLP provides comprehensive and up to date tax information covering:

-Where a UK resident employee acquires or is granted the right to acquire employment-related securities (ERS), he is subject to certain UK tax and regulatory requirements which apply no matter where the issuer of those ERS or his employer is located.
+Where a UK resident employee acquires or is granted the right to acquire employment-related securities (ERS), the employee is subject to certain UK tax and regulatory requirements which apply no matter where the issuer of those ERS or the employer is located.

-For tax, the basic principle is that the employee is charged to income tax on the value he receives.
+For tax, the basic principle is that the employee is charged to income tax on the value received.
 The situation becomes more complex where that employee is internationally mobile and the relevant rules are outlined below.

-Chargeable events in relation to ERS may also give rise to a liability to National Insurance contributions (NIC).
+Chargeable events in relation to ERS may also give rise to a liability to NIC.
 Although the NIC rules are quite different to the income tax rules (see the ‘National Insurance’ section below), both kinds of liability should always be considered.